NOAA-EMC/wgrib2/README.md

 Building wgrib2 requires, CMake, a C compiler, a Fortran compiler (optional), and various 3rd party libraries depending on build configuration.

+The CMake build provided here supports most build options (NetCDF, PNG, Jasper, spectral, and ipolates), but not certain features such as MySQL.
+If those features are necessary please use the makefile build provided in the link above.

 ```
 mkdir build && cd build